Why Do So Many Celebrities Get Divorced?

 If you made the decision (or are making the decision) to be married, you are on what is meant to be one of the most rewarding journeys of this lifetime.
 Nurture it, cherish it, and whatever you do, when you see another celebrity marriage go down in flames . . . don't follow it.
 Most celebrity marriages aren't built to last.
 But here's the good thing for you and me.
 We're not celebrities.

-And if you ever wondered what the difference is between happy marriages and the rest, you can discover 12 universal secrets to great marriages in my book, Happy Wives Club: One Woman's Worldwide Search For the Secrets of a Great Marriage.
+And if you ever wondered what the difference is between happy marriages and the rest, you can discover 12 universal secrets to great marriages in my new book, Happy Wives Club: One Woman's Worldwide Search For the Secrets of a Great Marriage.